SENIOR DIVISION RULES

 Download Here

-These are the Official Rules for the 2024 edition of the World Championship Old-time Piano Playing Contest and Festival.
+These are the Official Rules for the 2026 edition of the World Championship Old-time Piano Playing Contest and Festival. * Note: Senior contestants should also read all of the Regular Division rules, as many apply to both divisions!

-FORMATA total of eight (6) Senior Division contestants may play two selections each on Saturday.
-At the discretion of the judges, up to four (4) contestants may be chosen to advance to perform two selections each on Sunday’s Semi-finals, after which the champion will be selected.
-Senior contestants are NOT required to play the “theme selection” as dictated in the Regular Division rules.
+FORMAT: A total of eight (8) Senior Division contestants may play two selections each on Saturday.
+At the discretion of the judges, up to four (4) contestants may be chosen to advance to perform two selections each on Sunday’s Semi-finals, after which the champion will be selected. *Beginning in 2026, Senior contestants are also required to play the “theme selection” (food or drink) as dictated in the Regular Division rules.

-REPERTOIREContestants need to prepare four (4) different selections written no later than 1939 (no medleys allowed), one of which must be a ballad or standard popular song, and not considered “ragtime”.
+REPERTOIRE: Contestants need to prepare four (4) different selections written no later than 1939 (no medleys allowed), one of which must be a ballad or standard popular song, and not considered “ragtime”.
+Senior competitors must also include one selection that adheres to the 2026 theme “food or drink.” (see sample list of possible works).
 The music must be memorized.
 Two selections are played in the PE’s, and each player who advances into the Semi-Finals on Sunday afternoon will play two more selections that meet contest requirements.
 Contestants are not required to reveal repertoire for specific rounds, rather, each contestant may choose their repertoire from their “pool” list provided.
-Contestants may play their selections in any order from their list within each round.
-Repertoire may not be repeated at any time.
+Contestants may play their selections in any order from their list within each round as long as selections are not repeated.

-PRIZES: For our 50th anniversary, the Senior Champion will be awarded a prize of $500 and a permanent trophy.
-A second-place prize of $300 and third-place prize of $200 will also be awarded.
+PRIZES: The Senior Champion will be awarded a prize of $300 and a permanent trophy.
+A second-place prize of $200 and third-place prize of $100 will also be awarded.

-ENTRY FEEThe entry fee for the Senior Division is $50 with a penalty fee for late entry $25.
+ENTRY FEE: The entry fee for the Senior Division is $50 with a penalty fee for late entry past the May 1 deadline of $25.
 This entry fee is not refundable unless the contest is canceled.
+The Contest Coordinator, Bobby van Deusen, will answer any questions regarding rules or repertoire at this address: mrpiano@cox.net.
+No entry will be considered official until the appropriate fee is received.

 Questions about the rules or repertoire selections?
-Contact the Senior Division Contest Coordinator William McNally
+Contact the Senior Division Contest Coordinator, Bobby van Deusen, at mrpiano@cox.net.